 Right now, there is no legislation in place to ensure those people would be able to escape safely and, in fact, they are sometimes told to simply “stay put” and wait for help, an action that now must be an utterly terrifying thought for many.

-That fear escalated when a proposal to make it compulsory for building proprietors to create personal emergency evacuation plans – known as PEEPs – was turned down by the government.
+That fear escalated when a proposal to make it compulsory for building proprietors to create personal emergency escape plans – known as PEEPs – was turned down by the government.
 It’s a move that many stakeholders find staggering when you consider that a total of 72 people lost their lives, including 15 disabled residents in the Grenfell Tower fire, on that dreadful evening of 14th June 2017.

-The proposal to establish PEEPs was suggested in the first Grenfell Tower Inquiry report which investigated the circumstances of the fire, where no evacuation plans were in place whatsoever.
+The proposal to establish PEEPs was suggested in the first Grenfell Tower Inquiry report which investigated the circumstances of the fire, where no plans were in place whatsoever.
 The report actively encouraged the government to put legislation in place so that building proprietors must carry out Personal Emergency Evacuation Plans or PEEPs.

 A PEEP is a customized plan between a person, who can’t get themselves out of a structure independently, and the individual liable for fire safety.
 It is frequently utilized by those with portability issues, such as mental illness, physical disability, or visual or hearing debilitations.

 In its simplest form, it could include ensuring a deaf resident has an appropriate alarm.
-But crucially, it’s about ensuring quick and safe evacuation takes place, rather than leaving people to be rescued by the fire service when they arrive.
+But crucially, it’s about ensuring quick and safe exit takes place, rather than leaving people to be rescued by the fire service when they arrive.

 The inquiry concluded that the “stay put” advice – which suggests that it is for the most part more secure to remain inside a flat where the walls, floors, and doors are intended to contain a fire – had absolutely failed on the grounds that the ACM cladding had significantly fuelled the fire.
 Unfortunately, once the realisation that the “stay put” advice was ineffective, no time was left to help people escape.

-Grenfell United, the survivors and bereaved families from the tower fire, summed it up by saying: “It left them with no personal evacuation plan and no means of escape.
+Grenfell United, the survivors and bereaved families from the tower fire, summed it up by saying: “It left them with no personal escape plan and no means of escape.
 They didn’t stand a chance.”

 Many disabled or mobility-impaired people are already familiar with PEEPs because they are a legal requirement in every workplace and failure to have one in place is a clear breach of the Equality Act 2010 and is considered to be discrimination.